samarth12/golden/README.md

 I used AWS API Gateway to build the REST API.
 I used Lambda behind the gateway to process incoming request and accordingly query the database.
 I chose AWS to enable myself for quick testing and deployment.

 The response is pretty printed.
+The `swagger` folder contains swagger format for the API in json and YAML format.

 ### Query 1